kch/poopin/README.md

 # Poopin’

-This extension improves promoted tweets’ display…
+This Safari extension for Twitter improves promoted tweets’ display…

 …by replacing their content with “Poopin’”.